Yusuf Ziya Yılmaz: Mayor of Samsun

 While Yusuf Ziya Yılmaz was serving as the 17th Regional Director of Highways, he was nominated by Mesut Yılmaz as the Samsun Mayoral Candidate for the 1999 Turkish local elections on February 1, 1999, by the Motherland Party.
 He took over the presidency from CHP's Muzaffer Önder with 28.00% of the votes in the elections held on April 18, 1999.
 Yılmaz, who also presided over Samsunspor for 1.5 years during his first term as mayor.
 He resigned from his the Motherland Party before the 2004 elections and joined Ak Party on 18 November 2003.
 Yılmaz, who was nominated as the Ak Party candidate for the mayorship of Samsun.
 On February 14, 2004, he was re-elected mayor, receiving 46.30% of votes.
-He became the first mayor to win re-election in Samsun after 1980.

 Yılmaz was nominated for the third time for the 2009 local elections on January 12, 2009.
 He comfortably won a third term with 48.45% of the votes.
 During this period of his presidency, the 16-kilometer Samsun Tram began service to great fanfare.
 On December 3, 2013, Yusuf Ziya Yılmaz was nominated for a fourth term during the 2014 Turkish local elections.